bevyengine/bevy-website/content/contribute/helping-out/creating-examples.md

 1. Examples should live in an appropriate subfolder of `/examples`.
 2. Examples should be a single file if possible.
 3. Assets live in `/assets`.
-Try to avoid adding new assets unless strictly necessary to keep the repo small.
+Try to avoid adding new assets unless strictly necessary to keep the repository small.
 Don't add "large" asset files.
 4. Each example should try to follow this order:
    1. Imports
    2. A `fn main()` block